ZL-Asica/zl-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a `first-year MSCS student` at `Northwestern University`, personally focusing on `Human-Computer Interaction (HCI)` and `Machine Learning (ML)` to drive transformative innovation in the `healthcare` sector.
-My academic focus is on leveraging these technologies to advance the precision, efficiency, and capabilities of `consumer health products`.
+I am a `first-year MSCS student` at `Northwestern University`, specializing in `Human-Computer Interaction (HCI)` and `Ubiquitous Computing`.
+My research focuses on `intelligent interactive systems`—how computational models can enhance human experiences through adaptive, context-aware technologies.

-With a deep passion for healthcare technologies, I am dedicated to contributing to the development of cutting-edge solutions that can positively impact patient outcomes and overall healthcare experiences.
+My work spans `interaction modeling`, `multimodal data processing`, and `efficient ML-driven interfaces`, aiming to bridge `human-centered design with scalable computational methods`.
+I am particularly interested in how `ubiquitous sensing` and `AI-driven interaction` can improve `everyday computing environments`.

-During my undergraduate studies, I earned an honors degree with a dual major in Computer Science and Informatics.
-Outside of my academic pursuits, I am an avid enthusiast of `traveling`, `Japanese anime`, and `exploring pâtisserie`.
-As I continue my academic journey, I am also actively seeking `PhD opportunities` for `Fall 2026`.
+I earned `honors degrees` in `Computer Science` and `Informatics` from `UC Irvine`, where I conducted research on information retrieval, interactive system design, and computational methods for behavioral analysis.
+I am currently exploring `PhD` opportunities for `Fall 2026` to further my research in intelligent interaction and ubiquitous computing.